brain-gut-foundation/open-protocols/programs/standard-nc-7/session-03.md

 **Version:** 1.0.0
 **Target Duration:** ~20 Minutes
 **Goal:** Create a physical trigger for the relaxation response using the "Hand-on-Stomach" technique.
+**Key Clinical Feature:** By physically pairing a gesture (hand on stomach) with the trance state, we create a Pavlovian response.
+Later, when the patient is out in the world and feels pain, they can place their hand on their stomach to trigger an automatic drop in visceral sensitivity.

 ## Notes